saitaiky/notebook/docs/docs/aws/integration-messaging/sqs.md

 ### Push and Pull Delivery

 Most [message queues](https://aws.amazon.com/sqs/) provide both push and pull options for retrieving messages.
-Pull means continuously querying the queue for new messages.
-Push means that a consumer is notified when a message is available (this is also called [Pub/Sub messaging](https://aws.amazon.com/pub-sub-messaging/) - SQS+SNS).
+- Pull means continuously querying the queue for new messages.
 You can also use long-polling to allow pulls to wait a specified amount of time for new messages to arrive before completing.
+- Push means that a consumer is notified when a message is available (this is also called [Pub/Sub messaging](https://aws.amazon.com/pub-sub-messaging/) - SQS+SNS).
+Some of the supported [Pub/Sub publish subscribe patterns](https://cloud.google.com/pubsub/docs/pubsub-basics#choose_a_publish_and_subscribe_pattern) include the following: Fan in (many-to-one)
+  - Fan in (many-to-one)
+  - Load balanced (many-to-many)
+  - Fan out (one-to-many): In this example, a single or multiple publisher applications publish messages to a single topic.
+This single topic is attached to multiple subscriptions.
+Each subscription is connected to a single subscriber application.
+Each of the subscriber applications gets the same set of published messages from the topic.
+When a topic has multiple subscriptions, then every message has to be sent to a subscriber receiving messages on behalf of each subscription.
+If you need to *perform different data operations on the same set of messages*, fan out is a good option.
+You can also attach multiple subscribers to each subscription and get a load-balanced subset of messages for each subscriber.

 ## Trouble shooting